Evavic44/Learn-JavaScript/README.md

 ### 4. Undefined:

-These are values taken by a variable name but is not yet defined('empty value')
+These are values taken by a variable name but is not yet defined('empty value').
+In other words, these are variables that have been declared but haven't being assigned a value.
+For Example:

 ```js
 let children;
 ```

+As you can see the variable **children** has been declared but has not being assigned a value, in other words, undefined.

 ### 5. Null:

 This also means 'Empty value', but is used in different circumstances, which we'll look at sometime later.

-### 6.
+### 6. Symbol(ES2015)

+This data type simply means, value that is unique and cannot be changed. _(Not useful for now)_

+### 7. BigInt (ES2020)

+These data types is used for large integers that the `number` data type can't hold.
+So it's basically another type for numbers.